sagemath/trac_to_gh/Issue 5214.md

 # Issue 5214: coercion to orders in relative number fields is not implemented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5214

 Original creator: ncalexan